 But I have travelled far from my starting point concerning the "polka" dance craze that started in Europe and travelled to the U.S. in the 1830s.
 And, I realize, that not once have I shown an example of the "polka" (the dance, that is) during this entire post.
 Let me rectify this.
-Here is a clip from The Lawrence Welk Show in 1971 in which accordion player Myron Floren plays what could be considered the most popular polka tune of all time, "The Beer Barrel Polka."
+Here is a clip from The Lawrence Welk Show in the 1970s in which accordion player Myron Floren plays what could be considered one of the most popular polka tunes of all time, "The Pennsylvania Polka."
 Myron plays the song, the singing group sings the lyrics and a dance couple appear to perform a ballroom style version of the dance.
-Lawrence Welk then asks the young girl of the singing group to dance.
 It looks as if they are having a lot of fun.

 The male professional dancer who appears in this clip is Bobby Burgess who was one of the "Mouseketeers" on The Mickey Mouse Club TV show in the late 1950s.
 Here is a picture of him with Annette Funicello in their Mouseketeer costumes.

 This appears to be a never-ending subject.
 Wherever you look you may see a reminder of this story and its connection to the past.
 Immigration, dancing, fashion, swimwear, atomic bomb tests, the bikini, pop music, Katie Perry,... but I will stop now.
 I'm hungry.
 Think I'll go get some: